• Skip to primary navigation

 Once you’ve made your car, check it holds the egg securely, place a magnet inside the egg and you’re all set.

 Use the magnet wand to propel the car forward.
-This takes a bit of practice as if you have the wand the wrong way it will attract the egg and pull it towards you, rather than push away.
+This takes a bit of practice, as if you hold the wand the wrong way, it will attract the egg and pull it towards you rather than push it away.

 egg cars made using knex for an egg stem challenge